muratk3n/thirdwave/en/README.md

 # Tweets

 Uncle Don acted like corporatist sadly.
-In near future.
+In near past.

 But we got to see libs squirm and had some good TV..
 Cant complain.